SuadeLabs/fire/documentation/properties/lgd_irb.md

 ---

 The **lgd_irb** property represents the loss given default, which is the estimated amount lost on an exposure from the default of a counterparty.
 Expressed as a percentage between 0 and 1.
-This value is used in regulatory capital calculations in the interal ratings based (IRB approach)
+This value is used in regulatory capital calculations in the internal ratings based (IRB approach)